 The COVID-19 pandemic has created economic uncertainty with respect to enrollment and funding of unanticipated expenditures for sanitizing, cleaning and PPE supplies.
-Atlantic County Special Services opened school in September with a majority of students opting for in-person instruction.
-Being able to open school with a regular full time schedule made a difference in retaining existing students, however as of December 14, 2020 the district has returned to all remote instruction.
-The district is also seeing fewer new student referrals from the sending districts.
-The district has taken measures to set aside funds to offset unanticipated operating costs due to pandemic related expenses.
+Atlantic County Special Services provided in-person instruction during the 2020-2021 school year.
+Being able to open school with a regular full-time schedule made a difference in retaining existing students, however the district continues to see a decrease in enrollment.
+The district is seeing fewer new student referrals from the sending districts.
+The district has taken measures to set aside funds to offset unanticipated operating costs and reduced enrollment projections for the 2021-2022 school year.